moeenn/knowledgebase/Programming/Java/Fundamentals.md

     - Can only be accessed by other methods of the same class

 **Note**: If no explicit access control modifier is given, the defined aspect has what is known as **package-private** access level.
-This allows other classes in the same package to have access, but not any classes or subclasses from other packages.
+This allows other classes in the same package to have access, but not any classes or sub-classes from other packages.

 ---